rachosuar/rachosuar/README.md

-🇦🇷 Hi there, I'm a Junior Full-Stack Blockchain Developer
+🇦🇷 Hi there, I'm a Full-Stack Blockchain Developer

 👦🏻 **Pronouns**: He/Him